Resolving QuotaExceededError: Browser Storage Limits Across Chrome, Firefox, and Safari

 - Confirm

-navigator.storage.estimate()returns accurate usage/quota deltas in Chrome DevTools > Application > Storage - Validate Firefox quota behavior by reducing available disk space via VM or container limits
+navigator.storage.estimate()returns accurate usage/quota deltas in Chrome DevTools > Application > Storage. - Validate Firefox quota behavior by reducing available disk space via a VM or container limit.

 - Test Safari persistence flow by triggering